 Integrating JSFUnit To Your Project

 JSFUnit is based on Cactus in-container unit testing framework.
 Tests are run on server side and results can be examined through your browser.
 I had presented about Cactus several years ago.
-I found that presentation in one of dusty corners of my laptop.
+I found that presentation in one of the dusty corners of my laptop.
 It was a nice nostalgia for me.

 Caused by: java.lang.NoClassDefFoundError: javax/faces/context/ExceptionHandler